Pent-up aggression: Causes, effects, and 16 ways to manage

 14. Focus on the present

-During anger, it is simple to become engrossed in dwelling on the past or worrying about the future.
-Focusing on the here and now is crucial, though.
+During an angry episode, it is easy to become engrossed in dwelling on the past or worrying about the future.
+Focusing on the present is crucial, though.
 This can help you remain composed and refrain from saying or doing anything you later regret.

 15. Be willing to forgive